UCI-GDIM31/class-activities-Bjohnston07/README.md

 Answer: The get component method gets the component itself as a reference.
 For example in MG4, using the on collision method, the BallW3 script was obtained and that reference could be used to call methods from that script

+Plan: create a serialize field of the player game object, get the player transform component form that game object.
+Get the navmesh agent component form the deer and use setdestination to have the deer follow the transform position of the player (this is in start)

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727